use-ink/ink/CONTRIBUTING.md

 For complex implementations you are advised to first discuss the feature implementation or bug fix using an issue.

 A pull request should be doing or implementing exactly one semantic issue.
-So for example, when you refactor the code base in a pull request you should not also include code formattings into the same pull request.
+So for example, when you refactor the code base in a pull request you should not also include code formatting into the same pull request.

 It's totally fine to extract changes made in one pull request to multiple pull requests.
 It makes the review process easier (and hey, more 🟩 for you!).